 Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.

 NOTE:

-This device complies with Industry Canada licence-exempt RSS standard(s).
 Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.